zkat/ssri/README.md

 }
 ```

+If `opts.single` is truthy, a single `IntegrityMetadata` object will be
+returned.
+That is, a single object that looks like `{algorithm, digest,
+options}`, as opposed to a larger object with multiple of these.

 If `opts.strict` is truthy, the resulting object will be filtered such that
 it strictly follows the Subresource Integrity spec, throwing away any entries
 with any invalid components.
 This also means a restricted set of algorithms